Otann/qmk-layouts/README.md

 layer, where most-used keys are and which is closest to the big space key for the thumb (lower in my case).
 I kept the classic arrows on the bottom-right for backup and used the mostly when the right hand was movign from mouse to keyboard.
 Slowly I developed the muscle memory for the home row arrows, which freed up one easily-accessible key for the pinkey, where the up previously was.
 That turned to be the ideal place for the `enter`, as stretching little finger to the right, where the default is apparently too tiring for my hand.
 Later I found an even better place for it when I moved the raise layer to the left thumb.
 That allowed me to place `[` and `]` there, which is used for `х` (ha) and `ъ` in Russian layout.

-### Planck
+### Planck & Technik

 Planck is my main keyboard, which I use daily.

 ![planck](/planck/wallpaper.png)